sarweshkumar47/Android-based-SMS-Server/README.md

 To provide store and forward facility, have used [Reyna library which is hosted on Github] (https://github.com/B2MSolutions/reyna)

-Application stores will store the data and post them when there is a valid connection.
+Application will store the data and post them when there is a valid connection.